SS Edmund Fitzgerald: Underwater surveys

 From May 20 to 28, 1976, the U.S. Navy dived on the wreck using its unmanned submersible, CURV-III, and found Edmund Fitzgerald lying in two large pieces in 530 ft of water.
 Navy estimates put the length of the bow section at 276 ft and that of the stern section at 253 ft.
 The bow section stood upright in the mud, some 170 ft from the stern section that lay capsized at a 50-degree angle from the bow.
 In between the two broken sections lay a large mass of taconite pellets and scattered wreckage, including hatch covers and hull plating.

-In 1980, during a Lake Superior research dive expedition, marine explorer Jean-Michel Cousteau, the son of Jacques Cousteau, sent two divers from in the first manned submersible dive to Edmund Fitzgerald.
+In 1980, during a Lake Superior research dive expedition, marine explorer Jean-Michel Cousteau sent two divers from in the first manned submersible dive to Edmund Fitzgerald.
 The dive was brief, and although the dive team drew no final conclusions, they speculated that Edmund Fitzgerald had broken up on the surface.

 The Michigan Sea Grant Program organized a three-day dive to survey Edmund Fitzgerald in 1989.
 The primary objective was to record 3-D videotape for use in museum educational programs and the production of documentaries.
 The expedition used a towed survey system (TSS Mk1) and a self-propelled, tethered, free-swimming remotely operated underwater vehicle (ROV).
 The Mini Rover ROV was equipped with miniature stereoscopic cameras and wide-angle lenses in order to produce 3-D images.
 The towed survey system and the Mini Rover ROV were designed, built and operated by Chris Nicholson of Deep Sea Systems International, Inc. Participants included the National Oceanic and Atmospheric Administration (NOAA), the National Geographic Society, the United States Army Corps of Engineers, the Great Lakes Shipwreck Historical Society (GLSHS), and the United States Fish and Wildlife Service, the latter providing RV Grayling as the support vessel for the ROV.
 The GLSHS used part of the five hours of video footage produced during the dives in a documentary and the National Geographic Society used a segment in a broadcast.
 Frederick Stonehouse, who wrote one of the first books on the Edmund Fitzgerald wreck, moderated a 1990 panel review of the video that drew no conclusions about the cause of Edmund Fitzgeralds sinking.